eodafoo/unit-3-data-structures/README.md

 * To test your functions, open index.html in your browser

 * NOTE: While completing the challenges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
 Open Chrome Dev Tool's to locate the cause of the error.
+* **Pending tests.** Some of the bonus tests (highlighted blue) are considered "pending" and will not run.
+In order to enable them, go into the test file and remove the 'x' from in front of the `describe` or `it` function for the corresponding tests.